Skip to content

 Danger

-Once you choose a name, stick with it.
-Changing your project name or app name after it has been installed can lead your code failing with ModuleNotFound errors.
+Once you've chosen a name, stick with it.
+Altering your project or app name post-installation can result in ModuleNotFound errors.

-1. Rename your folder from "my_new_project" to a name of your choosing.
-Try to follow python conventions and keep your project name all lowercase and connected with underscores.
-For example, warren_lab or scotts_project are good project names.
+1. Rename your folder from my_new_project to a name of your choice.
+Adhere to Python conventions by keeping your project name all lowercase and connected with underscores.
+For instance, warren_lab or scotts_project are suitable project names.

-2. Open the file new_project_project/pyproject.toml and change the name here as well.
+2. Open the file new_project_project/pyproject.toml and update the name here as well.
+For example:

 [project]

-1. Decide on how your code should be imported.
-For example, you may want your workflows to be loaded like so:
+1. Determine how your code should be imported.
+For instance, you may want your workflows to be loaded like so:

 from example_app.workflows import Example__Workflow__Settings

-2. Take the first part of this (example_app) and rename the example_app folder to match this.
-The python conventions (described above) also apply here.
-For example, simmate_abinit or simmate_clease are informative and good project names.
-These let the user know what's in your app and they're easy to remember.
+2. Use the first part of this (example_app) to rename the example_app folder.
+The Python conventions (described above) also apply here.
+For instance, simmate_abinit or simmate_clease are informative and memorable project names.
 Here's how they would work:

 from simmate_clease.workflows import ClusterExpansion__Clease__BasicSettings